VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Methodology

 The mapping function $ f(\cdot) $ can be modeled by time domain speech restoration systems such as one-dimensional convolutional neural networks~\citep{conv-tasnet-luo2019conv} or frequency domain systems such as mask-based~\citep{asr-mel-intro-narayanan2013ideal} methods:

-where $ \mX $ is the short-time fourier transform (STFT) of $ \vx $. $ \mX $ has a shape of $ T \times F $ where $ T $ is the number of frame and $ F $ is the number of frequency bins.
+where $ \mX $ is the short-time fourier transform (STFT) of $ \vx $ and $ \eps $ is a small positive constant. $ \mX $ has a shape of $ T \times F $ where $ T $ is the number of frame and $ F $ is the number of frequency bins.
 The output of the mask estimation function $F(\cdot; \theta)$ is multiplied by the magnitude spectrogram $\left| \mX \right|$ to produce the target spectrogram estimation $\hat{\mS}$.
 Then, inverse short-time fourier transform~(iSTFT) is applied on $\hat{\mS}$ to obtain $\hat{\vs}$.
 The one-stage speech restoration models are typically optimized by minimizing the mean absolute error~(MAE) loss between the estimated spectrogram $ \hat{\mS} $ and the target spectrogram $ \mS $:

 Previous one-stage models usually build on high-dimensional features such as time samples and the STFT spectrograms.
-However, \citet{curse-of-dimensionality-kuo2005lifting, curse-of-dimensionality-trunk1979problem} point out that the high-dimensional features will lead to exponential growth in search space.
+However, \citet{curse-of-dimensionality-kuo2005lifting} point out that the high-dimensional features will lead to exponential growth in search space.
 The model can work on the high-dimensional features under the premise of enlarging the model capacity but may also fail in challenging tasks.
 Therefore, it would be beneficial if we could build a system on more delicate low-dimensional features.